Obituary of Carole Collins

 May Peace finally be yours, Mom.

-~C xoxTo send flowers to the family of Carole Collins, please visit Tribute Store
+~C xoxTo plant a tree in memory of Carole Collins, please visit Tribute Store